Food Grade DE vs. Industrial Grade DE

 - what r the twi kinds of diatamous earth

-- are there different types of diatomaceus earth
+- Two different types of Diatomaceous earth